mad654/php-event-store/README.md

 ## motivation

-object relational mapping is hard, even its welcovered topic, you can only achive about 80% cases working: which?
+object relational mapping is hard, even if its well covered topic, you can only achive about 80% cases working: which?

 ORM needs a lot of work around ( db schema, migrations, db administration for different stages, db data migration between stages ( live -> staging -> local_develop )

 persistence easy like working with objects

+### How to solve

 track all state changes instead of last state, which give this opportunities (based on event sourcing):